fraunhofer-izi/Living-Drugs-Wiki/wiki/Home/Resources/index.md

 # Resource on CAR T-Cell Therapies

-This repository serves as a resource and is designed to support the analysis and development of CAR T-cell therapies by providing comprehensive sequence and annotation data.
-Given the significant differences in CAR constructs, it is essential to have a tailored approach to the detection of CAR+ cells e.g. with single-cell sequencing.
-Furthermore, the choice of vector used for transfection affects the efficiency, safety and stability of gene transfer.
-Therefore, we also include known sequences and annotations of vector systems that can be used in integration site analysis to assess integration patterns in the host genome.
+This repository serves as a **resource** to support the analysis and development of CAR T cell therapies by providing comprehensive sequence and annotation data.
+For original sources and annotation process see [Methods and Scripts](https://david.schmidt.ribogitpages.izi.fraunhofer.de/living-drugs-wiki/Home/Resources/Methods/).

+**CAR constructs** — engineered gene sequences encoding the chimeric antigen receptor — can vary significantly between therapies.
+These differences require tailored approaches for accurate detection of CAR-positive cells, for example, through single-cell sequencing. :arrow_right: **For a more in-depth explanation about the different CAR constructs see:** [CAR constructs](./CAR-constructs.md)

+In addition, **vector systems** — delivery tools such as viral vectors used to introduce CAR constructs into T cells — play a critical role in determining the efficiency, safety, and stability of gene transfer.
+Used vector systems themselves differ in key features, such as the type of promoter used, regulatory elements, and backbone sequences, all of which can impact CAR expression and genomic integration. :arrow_right: **For a more in-depth explanation about the vector systems, see:**[Vector systems](./Vector-systems.md)

 <figure class="half-size">
   <img src="../../images/resources/Abb_Vecor_Construct.png" alt="Vector and CAR construct">